 Are you having front-load or top-load washing machine problems?
 Depending on the issue, the repair may be simple or need some knowledge on how to fix washers.
 Here are some LG washer troubleshooting suggestions and fix-it solutions you can try.

 Washer Won’t Work

-If the washer fills but won’t start, check the heater if it is a hot water cycle.
+If the washer fills but won’t start, check if the heater is a hot water cycle.
 Washers with a faulty heater won’t cycle in this mode until the heater is replaced.
-If the heater is fine, test the thermistor and pressure switch with a multimeter.
+Test the thermistor and pressure switch with a multimeter to see if the heater is fine.
 The main module and the drive motor are two other possible issues that can prevent the washer from working.
-If everything checks out, test both with a multimeter and replace if necessary.
+If everything checks out, test both with a multimeter and replace it if necessary.